yshui/.files/README.md

 * I3 is a good window manager.
 * Do mount a tmpfs at /caches.
 * .xmodmap swaps your Caps Lock and Control, delete it if you don't like this.

+## Todo

+* Add a zshell complete function for systemctl --user.